CUFCTL/mlbd/skills/git.md

 ### Branching

-Sometimes you might want to experiment with a new feature, but you don't want to add it to the project yet.
+Sometimes you might want to experiment with a new feature, but not add it to the project yet.
 Maybe other people are working on the same feature so you need to collaborate.
 In this case, you can create a separate branch to version control your experimental feature.
 The main repo that you commit to is itself a branch called `master`; to make a new branch and use it, follow these steps:

 1. Create the branch and switch to it:
 ```